magento/devdocs/src/cloud/project/privatelink-service.md

 ### Enablement workflow

 The following workflow outlines the enablement process for PrivateLink integration with {{site.data.var.ece}}.
+Before you submit your support ticket, please fill out the following excel file with the necessary information.
+[PrivateLink Information Template] (Excel file you can download, has sample data)

 1. **Customer** submits a support ticket requesting PrivateLink enablement with the subject line `PrivateLink support for <company>`.
 Include the [data required for enablement](#prerequisites) in the ticket.